emaphp/eMapper/README.md

 $manager->save($product);
 ```

 By default, this saves the entity along with all associated values.
-There are some scenarios though in which this default behaviour is not necessary and could produce some unnecesary overhead.
-Let's take the  *Profile* -> *User* association example.
+There are some scenarios though in which this behaviour is not necessary and could produce some unnecesary overhead.
+Let's take the  *Profile* -> *User* association as an example.

 ```php
 use eMapper\Query\Attr;